 If you suspect that someone is in immediate danger, always contact Devon and Cornwall Police on telephone 999.

-If an employee suspects modern slavery they should contact their line manager at their earliest opportunity and report their concerns.
+If a Council employee suspects modern slavery they should contact their line manager at the earliest opportunity and report their concerns.

 Further information, help and assistance in combatting modern slavery can be found on our website.